Hoto-Cocoa/Cocoa-Printer-Server/README.md

 You may need make 8080 port and 9100 port open.
 Please allow network connection If System Firewall or Anti-Virus asks for allow that.

+## More Configuration
+If you want passthru mode? or No IP Filtering for Internal Network?
+You can add configuration value to that.
+* If you set "passthru" to true, The server not saving any requests to file, Just print document and delete temporary file.
+* If you set "allowAll" to true, The server not filtering any IP and make accesible from any IP addresses to any document.
+You can use passthru mode to block see other people see document by not saving pdf file.

 ## Contribution
 If any questions or problems?
 Please open Issue!
 I will support your questions or problems.